web3/web3.js/docs/docs/glossary/json_interface.md

 ---
-title: Json Interface
+title: JSON Interface
 ---

-The json interface is a json object describing the [Application Binary Interface (ABI)](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) for an Ethereum smart contract.
+The JSON interface is a JSON object describing the [Application Binary Interface (ABI)](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) for an Ethereum smart contract.

 Using this json interface web3.js is able to create JavaScript object representing the smart contract and its methods and events using the web3.eth.Contract object.